Ubisoft’s ‘Mario + Rabbids’ Port Could Start A Trend Of Tailor-Fit Games For The Nintendo Switch

 — Anthony Sean Vang (@CountSWAGula87) June 6, 2018

 Given Kuchera’s observations and Guillemot’s answer at E3, maybe Ubisoft has decided to follow the path less traveled and make brand new games and establish never-before-seen titles for the Nintendo Switch.
-After all, the rave reviews of Mario + Rabbids proves that Ubisoft can create fun, engaging games within the limitations of the Switch by focusing on the portable platform’s strengths.
+After all, the rave reviews of Mario + Rabbids: Kingdom Battle proves that Ubisoft can create fun, engaging games within the limitations of the Switch by focusing on the portable platform’s strengths.

-If more game developers were to follow in Ubisoft’s paths, the Nintendo Switch’s game library would develop a unique personality of its own.
+If more game developers were to follow in Ubisoft’s path, the Nintendo Switch’s game library would develop a unique personality of its own.
 One that could probably make it an even greater contender when pitted against classic consoles like Sony’s PlayStation 4 or Microsoft’s Xbox One.